dustinpfister/blog_posts/_posts/nodejs-glob.md

 layout: post
 categories: node.js
 id: 101
-updated: 2020-01-31 18:31:03
+updated: 2021-10-04 10:12:04
-version: 1.16
+version: 1.17
 ---

-If you have been using computers as long as I have you might have by now come across the use of [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming) as a way to use a \* wildcard to represent any string of characters.
-I am pretty comfortable with this method of selecting files that fit a certain pattern this way, so it would be nice to quickly go about doing so in a nodejs programing environment.
+If you have been using computers as long as I have you might have by now come across the use of [glob patterns](https://en.wikipedia.org/wiki/Glob_%28programming%29) as a way to use a \* wildcard to represent any string of characters.
+Although this kind of pattren may not always be a full replacement for [regular expressions](/2019/03/20/js-regex/), I am pretty comfortable with this method of selecting files that fit a certain pattern this way.
+So it would be nice to quickly go about doing so in a nodejs programing environment.

 I could go about writing my own solution for doing so, but why bother putting time and energy into that when there is all ready the popular npm package called simply [glob]( https://www.npmjs.com/package/glob).
 The npm package glob is a great solution for selecting files in a [node.js](https://nodejs.org/en/) environment with glob patterns, so lets take a moment to look at some examples of glob in action.